UltraStar-Deluxe/format/spec.md

 >
 > **Breaking Change** in version 2.0.0
 >
-> In versions 0.x and 1.x the value of `GAP` could also be a floating point number.
+> In versions 0.x and 1.x the value of `GAP` could also be a decimal value.
 > Since version 2.0.0 this is not allowed anymore.

 ### 3.12.
 The `VIDEOGAP` Header